buildpacks/rfcs/text/0000-flatten-feature.md

 Why should we *not* do this?

-Distributing a buildpackage with more than one buildpack in a layer blob adds complexity to platform implementors because they will need to do the opposite process when consuming the OCI images.

-It will add complexity to Buildpack Authors processes because they will need to think how to group their buildpacks together in a layer blob in an efficient way avoiding for example network issues when pulling new blobs from a registry.
-Size, frequency of change and other variables must be taken into consideration when buildpacks are flatten.

-It will create artifacts that are not consumable by older platforms.
+It could create artifacts that are not consumable by older platforms.

 # Alternatives